Warring States period: Philosophical developments

 Mencius attempted to instate Confucianism as a state philosophy, proposing that through the governing of moral principles like benevolence and righteousness, the state would win popular support from one state and those neighboring, eliminating the need of a war altogether.
 Mencius had attempted to convince King Hui of Liang, although was unsuccessful since the king saw no advantage in the period of wars.

-Mohism was developed by Mozi (468–376 BC) and it provided a unified moral and political philosophy based on impartiality and benevolence.
-Mohists had the belief that people change depending on environments around.
-The same was applied to rulers, which is why one must be cautious of foreign influences.
-Mozi was very much against warfare, although he was a great tactician in defense.
-He defended the small state of Song from many attempts of the Chu state.

 Taoism was advocated by Laozi, and believed that human nature was good and can achieve perfection by returning to its original state.
 It believed that like a baby, humans are simple and innocent although with development of civilizations it lost its innocence only to be replaced by fraud and greed.
 Contrarily to other schools, it did not want to gain influence in the offices of states and Laozi even refused to be the minister of the state of Chu.

 Legalism created by Shang Yang in 338 BC, rejected all notions of religion and practices, and believed a nation should be governed by strict law.
 Not only were severe punishments applied, but they would be grouped with the families and made mutually responsible for criminal act.
 It proposed radical reforms, and established a society based on solid ranks.
 Peasants were encouraged to practice agriculture as occupation, and military performance was rewarded.
 Laws were also applied to all ranks with no exception; even the king was not above punishment.
 The philosophy was adapted by the Qin state and it created it into an organized, centralized state with a bureaucracy chosen on the basis of merit.

 This period is most famous for the establishment of complex bureaucracies and centralized governments, as well as a clear legal system.
 The developments in political and military organization were the basis of the power of the Qin state, which conquered the other states and unified them under the Qin dynasty in 221 BC.